 6.1 Legal advice must be sought where so recommended by the advising cost centre having regards to concerns such as:

 - significant legal issues are involved (for instance where a guarantee or indemnity is given or if there is an exclusion or limitation of liability by the other party in respect of breaches of the agreement or for negligence)

-- the contract is complex or may be high risk to the University, for instance relating to intellectual property, research commercialisation or consultancy, contracts with an international component or where the other party has proposed non-standard or non-University mandated terms and conditions
+- the agreement is complex or may be high risk to the University, for instance relating to intellectual property, research commercialisation or consultancy, agreements with an international component or where the other party has proposed non-standard or non-University mandated terms and conditions

 - it is not clear whether the proposed agreement is legally binding or requires formalities for execution (such as execution under seal)

-- in the case of high risk or complex contracts, the contract terms and conditions have been developed or provided by the other party
+- in the case of high risk or complex agreements, the agreement terms and conditions have been developed or provided by the other party.

-6.2 The University utilises a panel of preferred suppliers for legal advice on Agreements.
-Details of the University’s preferred suppliers can be obtained from Corporate Services.
+6.2 The University utilises a panel of preferred suppliers for legal advice on agreements.
+Details of the University’s preferred suppliers can be obtained from Legal Services.

 7. Role and responsibilities of the Agreement Manager

 7.1 The delegate authorising the agreement will appoint an Agreement Manager who will normally be a University officer having expertise and/or responsibility for administration of the terms of the contract or MOU, including financial administration.